 ”Challenging conformity by empowering triangles in a sea of squares.”

-Basically, the brand play on that ethos trying to encourage people to dare to be different.
+Basically, the brand plays on that ethos trying to encourage people to dare to be different.

-I like the gold finishes on the packaging, which together with the secondary color palette and the custom typeface make the brand looks more premium and upscale.
+I like the gold finishes on the packaging, which together with the secondary color palette and the custom typeface make the brand look more premium and upscale.

 Overall, a beautiful brand identity that playfully leverages the distinctive triangular shape of the Toblerone chocolate bars.